Transformed by Holistic Conservation

 The model we are using to accomplish this transformation is to let both science and theology drive our conservation, education and advocacy efforts.
 This is all based in a strong connection to and cooperation with local communities.

 We determine the range of locally important species, habitats and ecological threats to the focal marine environment.
 As a Christian organisation, we rigorously study our faith in order to determine principles which guide our lifestyles, ethics, and relative importance of particular issues.

 Project: Watamu Marine National Park, Kenya

-Our work has focused on documenting marine biodiversity and in collaboration with Oxford University, the first habitat map for the marine park.
+Our work has focused on documenting marine biodiversity and in collaboration with Oxford University, creating the first habitat map for the marine park.
 We have begun a project focused on the rockpool habitats which house endemic biodiversity rare in the Western Indian Ocean, such as the crisp pillow coral seen below.